mlanza/ai-literacy/201/11-exposing-waypoints.md

 Each time you push back on phrasing, explain why one outline is clearer than another, or mark a tone as off-brand, you’re shaping the model’s next move.
 It may not learn across sessions, but *within* a session, it responds and adapts to the standards you set.
 You’re treating it the same way you would treat a newly onboarded teammate: giving it early tasks, reviewing its output, offering correction, and gradually entrusting it with more responsibility.

 This isn’t a shortcut—it’s mentorship.
-You’re helping the AI internalize what “good” looks like for *this* project, *this* audience, *this* goal.
-That’s not the easy path.
-But it is the one that leads to outcomes you can be proud of.
+And mentorship leaves behind evidence: notes, checklists, examples.
+Those are your workflow artifacts.
+That’s the **real value**.

+---

 ### Collaboration Means Seeing the Work

-When you force these waypoints into existence—when you stop skipping ahead and instead ask the model to write the outline, reflect on structure, test alternative phrasings, or summarize feedback—you make the invisible visible.
+When you expose the process—when you stop skipping ahead and instead ask the model to write the outline, reflect on structure, test alternative phrasings, or summarize feedback—you make the invisible visible.

+That’s how waypoints are born.
+You’re no longer hiding the complexity of your thinking.
+You’re shaping it into a form you can act on.
+And that form leaves behind both:

+* **Work artifacts**, tied to the specific deliverable.
+* **Workflow artifacts**, tied to how the work was done.

 Now both collaborators can do their best work:

 * The AI gets to operate in its zone of strength: fast iteration, structured output, semantic synthesis.
 * You get to apply your strengths: taste, context, judgment, nuance.

 The human still has the final say.
-But by walking the path—and exposing the waypoints—you get a product that’s truly worthy of your standards.
+But by walking the path—and capturing what falls out of that walk—you get a product that’s truly worthy of your standards.

-And here’s what often happens next: **the skeptic becomes the convert**.
-Once you’ve seen the way AI can walk with you—not ahead of you, not instead of you—you start to understand the real value.
-It’s not about barking out an order and hoping for brilliance.
-It’s about thoughtfully guiding a process.
-Directing.
-Shaping.
-Teaching.
-Correcting.
-And doing all of that with a partner who never gets tired, never takes offense, and always aims to help.

-What seemed like magic turns out to be something better: *craft*.

-And what seemed like a shortcut turns out to be the beginning of a new way of working.
+And maybe, just maybe, you end up with more than a finished deliverable.
+You end up with a **stronger process**—and the artifacts to prove it.